chiragasarpota/lingest/README.md

 ## Features

+- **Directory Tree Generation:** Outputs a visual tree of the directory structure.
 - **Recursive Scanning:** Traverses directories deep to find all relevant files.
 - **Content Concatenation:** Combines the content of all found text files into one output.
 - **Clear File Headers:** Each file's content is demarcated with `FILE: path/to/file.ext` for easy identification.